 - Better Block Guide: organize a Better Block which is a one to two-day event to implement a community’s vision to revitalize a downtown.

 - Main Street® Downtown Assessment How-To Guide: conduct a strategy to revitalize or strengthen a downtown or commercial district using the Main Street Approach.

 - Walkable Community Resources: plan a community input session to learn about walkable communities.

 - Strategic, general, master, comprehensive, land use, park/open space, bicycle/pedestrian, placemaking, etc.

 - Complete Streets, Zoning Codes, etc.

 - Market Analysis, Land Use Analysis, etc.

-- Conferences, Events & Webinars – supporting events of other organizations that REALTORS® are substantially engaged such as serving on a conference planning committee, planning a conference session, speaking or serving as moderator to a session or involved in follow-up event activity.
+- Conferences, events and webinars.
+Please note that REALTORS® must be substantially engaged such as serving on a conference planning committee, planning a conference session, speaking or serving as moderator to a session or involved in follow-up event activity.

 What Types of Initiatives can the Level 3 Fund